keegoid/linux-deploy-scripts/README.md

 Note, use `git config --list` to view all configured options.

 I hope you find this workflow as easy and efficient as I do.
-Version control in git and writing in Draft is a real pleasure.
+Version control in git and writing in [Draft][12] is a real pleasure.
 Tip: press F11 to write without distractions in full-screen mode.
+It's awesome!

 ## License